-Fig. 7: Resprout height (m) of Adenostoma fasciculatum does not significantly change with increased fire frequency.
+Fig. 7: Resprout height (m) of Adenostoma fasciculatum did not significantly change with increased fire frequency.
 Error bars show 95% CIs.
 Picture of Adenostoma fasciculatum individual that has experienced 3 short interval fires in the past 30 years.

 Table 1: Description of all study sites included in the analysis.